 Development of accessible apps

 Using the WCAG 2.0 accessibility guidelines, we design our apps to include VoiceOver navigation (iOS) and TalkBack (Android) for the rendering of all information and screen actions in speech.
 We also have biometric identification access.
+As regards content, plain and simple language is used, adding explanatory elements when more technical or legal language is required, to comply with the B2 level of comprehension.

 Digital channel accessibility